mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 # Static policies and document events

+A document will contain state, and it is vital to protect that state from unauthorized access or malicous actors.
+In this section, we will go through the details of access control:
+* Who can create documents?
+* Who can invent documents?
+And what does document invention mean?
+* Who can connect to documents?
+* Who can attach resources (i.e. files) to documents?

-A document will contain state, but we need some ceremony to create documents, connect to documents, and to configure the system in which the document lives.
-This is the first step in building anything with Adama because access control is important.
+This is the first step in building anything with Adama because access control and privacy are important.

 ## Static policies